-- 1 (ii) Consider carbon intensity calculations for transportation 2 fuels developed by national laboratories or used by similar programs 3 in other states; and - (iii) Consider changes in land use and any permanent greenhouse gas sequestration activities associated with the production of any type of transportation fuel. - (b) The rules adopted by the department under this subsection (1) must: - (i) Neutrally consider the life-cycle emissions associated with transportation fuels with respect to the political jurisdiction in which the fuels originated and may not discriminate against fuels on the basis of having originated in another state or jurisdiction.
+- (a) The rules adopted by the department under this subsection (1) may: - (i) Include provisions to address the efficiency of a fuel as used in a powertrain as compared to a reference fuel; - (ii) Consider carbon intensity calculations for transportation fuels developed by national laboratories or used by similar programs in other states; and - (iii) Consider changes in land use and any permanent greenhouse gas sequestration activities associated with the production of any type of transportation fuel. - (b) The rules adopted by the department under this subsection (1) must: - (i) Neutrally consider the life-cycle emissions associated with transportation fuels with respect to the political jurisdiction in which the fuels originated and may not discriminate against fuels on the basis of having originated in another state or jurisdiction.
 Nothing in this subsection may be construed to prohibit inclusion or assessment of emissions related to fuel production, storage, transportation, or combustion or associated changes in land use in determining the carbon intensity of a fuel; - (ii) Measure greenhouse gas emissions associated with electricity and hydrogen based on a mix of generation resources specific to each electric utility participating in the clean fuels program.
 The department may apply an asset-controlling supplier emission factor certified or approved by a similar program to reduce the greenhouse gas emissions associated with transportation fuels in another state; - (iii) Include mechanisms for certifying electricity that has a carbon intensity of zero.
-This electricity must include, at minimum, electricity: - (A) For which a renewable energy credit or other environmental attribute has been retired or used; and - (B) Produced using a zero emission resource including, but not limited to, solar, wind, geothermal, or the industrial combustion of biomass consistent with RCW 70A.45.020(3), that is directly supplied as a transportation fuel by the generator of the electricity; - (iv) Allow the generation of credits associated with electricity with a carbon intensity lower than that of standard adopted by the department.
-The department may not require electricity to have a carbon intensity of zero in order to be eligible to generate credits from use as a transportation fuel; and - (v) Include procedures for setting and adjusting the amounts of greenhouse gas emissions per unit of fuel energy that is assigned to transportation fuels under this subsection.
+This electricity must include, at minimum, electricity: - (A) For which a renewable energy credit or other environmental attribute has been retired or used; and - 38 (B) Produced using a zero emission resource including, but not 39 limited to, solar, wind, geothermal, or the industrial combustion of 40 biomass consistent with RCW 70A.45.020(3), that is directly supplied